 Posting a Project on Lawyer Exchange is easy.
 Simply sign up, and you'll be guided through our Project Wizard.
 The Project Wizard will ask for details such as starting date, pay range, type of work, and more.
 You can learn more details about posting a project here.
 Once you have completed the Project Wizard, you will be asked to provide your attorney license information.
 Once your credentials are verified, your Project will be posted to Lawyer Exchange.

 No. You can indicate whether work needs to be completed on-site or if it can be done remotely.
 This means you can find support throughout the country or locally to you!

-It is free to open an account and enter your basic information and to create a project posting.
+It is free to open an account and enter your basic information and use the project creation wizard to create your project posting and prepare it for viewing.
 The fee to complete the posting so that it is available for viewing is $108-$120 per project.
 There are no additional fees after the initial posting fee except for the fees charged and paid directly between you and the Project Lawyer.

 Once you have reviewed your proposals, you can select one or multiple Project Lawyers for your Project right from the Project Brief page.
 Simply "check" their names, and then click the "Start Project" button in the top right-hand corner of the screen.

 No. Each set of communications you have between yourself and the Project Lawyers will remain private.